-Scott Wiens (B.A., Bethel University; M.S.
-School Counseling, University of Wisconsin; Graduate Certificate in Educational Administration, University of St. Mary’s; Doctoral Candidate, University of Minnesota) joined St. Thomas High School in 2016.
-Prior to working at St. Thomas, Scott worked for 26 years in public and private education in Minnesota and at the American School in Switzerland.
-Scott has completed his doctoral research and is currently writing a dissertation on college readiness with an emphasis on underrepresented populations.
+Scott Wiens (B.A.
+Social Studies Secondary Education, Bethel University; M.S School Counseling, University of Wisconsin; Graduate Certificate Educational Administration, St. Mary’s University; Ed.D, University of Minnesota) returns to STH for his second year as the Director of Counseling.
+Prior to working at STH, Scott worked in college counseling for 26 years in public and private education in Minnesota and at the American School in Switzerland.
+This past year, Scott completed his doctoral studies doing extensive research on leadership perspectives on college readiness with an emphasis on underrepresented populations.

-Staffany Rawls joins St. Thomas from Texas City High School where she served as the College and Career Coordinator.
+Staffany Rawls (B.A.
+Interdisciplinary Studies, University of Houston; M.A. in Counseling, Grand Canyon University) joins St. Thomas from Texas City High School where she served as the College and Career Coordinator.
 At Texas City, Staffany worked extensively with scholarships developing a program that assisted students competing for collegiate level scholarships.
-Ms. Rawls obtained her master’s degree in counseling from Grand Canyon University in Phoenix, Arizona and her bachelor’s degree in interdisciplinary studies from the University of Houston.

-Jeff Tesone joins St. Thomas from First Baptist Academy where served as the Director of high School Placement and Academic Guidance.
-Mr. Tesone has also served for four years as the Director of Counseling at St. John XXIII in Katy and for twelve years as a Counselor at Strake Jesuit.
-Prior to working in private education in Houston, Mr. Tesone worked in higher education in financial aid at Eastern University in Pennsylvania and in enrollment management at Westminster College in Missouri.
-Mr. Tesone obtained both his Master’s Degree in Student Affairs in Higher Education and his Bachelor’s Degree in Sociology from Indiana University of Pennsylvania.
+Jeff Tesone (B.A.
+Sociology and M.Ed. in Student Affairs in Higher Education, Indiana University of Pennsylvania) joins St. Thomas from First Baptist Academy where served as the Director of High School Placement and Academic Guidance.
+Jeff also served for four years as the Director of Counseling at St. John XXIII in Katy and for twelve years as a Counselor at Strake Jesuit.
+Prior to working in private education in Houston, he worked in higher education in financial aid at Eastern University in Pennsylvania and in enrollment management at Westminster College in Missouri.

-Kim Yackel comes to St. Thomas from Rice University where she served as the Assistant Director for the Center for Career Development.
-Ms. Yackel has spent time in career services working with undergraduate students as they prepare for professional lives after college.
+Kim Yackel (B.A.
+Human Development and Psychology; M.Ed.
+Higher Education Administration, North Carolina State University) comes to St. Thomas from Rice University where she served as the Assistant Director for the Center for Career Development.
+Kim has spent time in career services working with undergraduate students as they prepare for professional lives after college.
 She has also worked in career services at Barton College in North Carolina and at Duke University as a public policy career services graduate assistant.
-Ms. Yackel obtained her master’s degree from North Carolina State University in Raleigh in Higher Education Administration.
-A native Virginian, she obtained a dual bachelor’s degree from Virginia Tech in Human Development and Psychology.
-Ms. Yackel has also obtained certifications in the Myer’s-Briggs Type Indicator and the Strong Interest Inventory.
+She has also obtained certifications in the Myer’s-Briggs Type Indicator and the Strong Interest Inventory.